Minister Road, Hyderabad

 Minister Road is a residential suburb in Hyderabad, India.

 It is very close to Hussain Sagar Lake.

 Commercial area

-This is the main Automobile spare parts & Accessory market in Secunderabad.
+The area is the venue of the main automobile spare parts and accessories market in Secunderabad.
 There are many small shops in the area.
 But the choice is great in the neighboring suburb of Begumpet.

 Transport

 The closest MMTS train station is at James Street.

 The state-owned TSRTC runs the city bus service, connecting to all the major centres of the city.